zfountas/deep-active-inference-mc/README.md

 ---
 ### Description
+For a quick overview see this [video](https://www.youtube.com/watch?v=KA-lZ3krVtU).
 In this work, we propose the deep neural architecture illustrated below, which can be used to train scaled-up active inference agents for continuous complex environments based on amortized inference, M-C tree search, M-C dropouts and top-down transition precision, that encourages disentangled latent representations.

 <p align="center"><img src="architecture.png" width="600"></p>